Retirement Withdrawal Calculator

 3. Bucket Strategy

-Divide savings into short-term (cash), mid-term (bonds), and long-term (stocks) buckets to manage risk and liquidity.
+Split savings into short-term money, mid-term bonds, and long-term stocks buckets in order to handle risk and liquidity.

 4. Guardrails Approach